Course Policies and Guidelines

 This policy "AS-896-20 Resolution on Online Teaching and Learning" was adopted by the Academic Senate May 19, 2020 and supersedes "AS-750-12 Resolution on eLearning Policy".

 Courses that are taught with different topics or subtitles are referred to as "Topic Courses”.
 These are not to be confused with “Selected Topics Courses”.
 Example of a Topic Course: ENGL 439 Significant British Authors (4 units) repeatable to 12 units with different subtitle (e.g., "Jane Austen," "Victorian Poets," "Blake," "Hardy.")

 “Topics Courses” allow closely related course content to reside under one generic "umbrella” title, sharing the same learning outcomes and assessment methodologies.
 Topics Courses are shown in the catalog with generic "umbrella" titles but are offered under specific topics in the Class Schedule.
 Topics courses are usually repeatable with a different topic.

 Each college determines its own internal review process for Topics Courses.
 Please check with your dean's office.
 Note: the College of Liberal Arts requires dean’s approval.

-For topic approval and scheduling by the Office of the Registrar, either department chair/head or associate dean (depending on the process of the College) submits the topic to Susan Olivas, the associate Registrar.
+For topic approval and scheduling by the Office of the Registrar, either department chair/head or associate dean (depending on the process of the College) submits the topic to Daniel Parsons, the Associate Registrar.